How much of the fat tissue survives after having a Fat Transfer to the Buttocks (BBL) is one of the most common questions we receive at Cosmos Clinic.

 Here are some tips to help maximise your fat tissue survival rates:

-- Maintain a healthy weight and avoid fluctuations in weight gain or loss to maintain the BBL results.
+• Maintain a healthy weight and avoid fluctuations in weight gain or loss.

-Learn more about the BBL procedure by enquiring with the Cosmos Clinic team at 1300-138-797.
+Learn more about the Fat Transfer to the Buttocks procedure by enquiring with the Cosmos Clinic team at 1300-138-797.